Particular/docs.particular.net/nservicebus/architecture/index.md

 There is no physical WCF one can point to in the network topology.
 WCF is part of the infrastructure that is run in-process with a given application's code.
 NServiceBus is the same.

-Just like you can write your own host process and activate WCF explicitly within it, you can do the same thing with NServiceBus.
+Just like it is possible write a host process and activate WCF explicitly within it, the same can be done with NServiceBus.
 The bus in NServiceBus is something virtual - a collection of framework objects running in the various application processes.
-You can think of it as a peer-to-peer mesh that runs alongside your code, as illustrated in the following diagram:
+Think of it as a peer-to-peer mesh that runs alongside code, as illustrated in the following diagram:

 ![deployment topology](deployment-topology.jpg)